jasonepage/jasonepage/README.md

 Computer Science & CIT @University of Oregon **|** Currently looking for a Summer 2023 Internship!

 ## :sparkles: About
 Hey!
 I'm Jason, a computer science major at the University of Oregon.
-I love all types of programming, but especially enjoy fullstack and backend development!
+I love all types of programming, but especially frontend development!

 ## :computer: Technologies
 - Frontend Web Development with **JavaScript/TypeScript, React, Angular, HTML/CSS**